as4401s/Machine-Learning-Mathematics/README.md

    eigenvalues, eigenvectors = np.linalg.eig(A)

 - **Determinant of a Matrix**
-   The determinant of a matrix A is calculated using numpy.linalg.det:
+   The determinant of a matrix `A` is calculated using `numpy.linalg.det`:

    ```python
    import numpy as np